MarshalPaterson/OnAction-TypeScript/README.md

 # OnAction-TypeScript

-OnAction is a lightweight implementation that helps the over engineering on a app.
+OnAction is a lightweight TypeScript implementation of the Observer Pattern.
 Just want to get your API calls data to the UI the easiest way possible, OnAction is for you.

 ## Installation